Sunrisesunrise/pundit2/index.md

 # What is Pundit

-Pundit is a web application that allows users to annotate web pages.
+Pundit is a web application that allows users to annotate web pages highlighting and commenting text passages.
-Compared to others annotations tool Pundit is a bit "special" since it allows to create **semantic annotations**.
+Compared to others annotations tool Pundit is a bit "special" since it also allows to create **semantic annotations**.

 This is the **developers site** where we provide technical information.

-For more general information about the project and the blog please visit the <a href="http://thepund.it/" target="_blank">Pundit website</a>.
+For more general information about the project please visit the <a href="http://thepund.it/" target="_blank">Pundit website</a>
+or contact us at <a href="mailto://info@thepund.it" target="_blank">info@thepund.it</a>

 - - -